phil-rice/Phils-Blog/_posts/2015-11-10-The-Use-Of-Scala-AnyVals-In-High-Performance-Code.markdown

 }
 {% endhighlight %}

+Another limitation is that AnyVals don't play well with inheritance.
+Don't try for code reuse through inheritance with them: it doesn't work.
+Scala has plenty of tools to deal with this though, so
+I didn't find it a problem even with the TimeInMinutes, TimeInHalfMinutes, TimeInSeconds which could easily of been in an inheritance hierarchy.

 #Big Wins from AnyVals
 For me the biggest win was 'when things went wrong'.
 The AnyVal has a toString method that allows the compressed data inside it to be displayed.
 For TimeInHalfMinutes this